Skip to main content

 Module description

-This module will familiarise you with methods used to establish age relations and teach skills required to reconstruct geological history.
-It will introduce some of the main themes of Earth history, particularly those from the geological evolution of the British Isles and adjacent areas.
+In this module you will become familiar with methods used to establish age relations and learn skills required to reconstruct geological history.
+We will introduce you to some of the main themes of Earth history, particularly those from the geological evolution of the British Isles and adjacent areas.

 You will learn about the main periods of geological time and the major events that have punctuated Earth’s history.